 This course is a continuation of LANG 2113.
-Through more advanced readings, conversations, and compositions, students will successfully achieve an intermediate mid-to-high level of ability to use the language in speaking, writing, reading, and understanding of the language.
+Through more advanced readings, conversations, and compositions, students will successfully achieve an intermediate level of ability to use the language in speaking, writing, reading, and understanding of the language.
 Students may repeat the course in different languages.
 Prerequisite: LANG 2113 of the same language.